nicogj/nicogj.github.io/_posts/2020-10-31-china-virus.md

 ### NLP analysis highlights polarized reactions

 Understanding the nature of the reaction therefore requires classifying the tweets based on the point of view they express.
-Advanced methods of Natural Language Processing can create representations of social media posts which account for their semantic meaning—including the topic, opinion, and sentiment expressed by the user.
-Here, we use [a state-of-the-art transformer language model called BERT](https://towardsdatascience.com/bert-explained-state-of-the-art-language-model-for-nlp-f8b21a9b6270) to create embeddings— easy-to-compare representations of the meanings and sentiments — of every tweet.
-While traditional language models rely on word occurrence, these representations account for syntax and structure, and unsupervised classification on these embeddings can create relevant opinion clusters.
+Advanced methods of NLP can create representations of social media posts which account for their lexical field, syntax, and structure.
+Here, we use [a state-of-the-art transformer language model called BERT](https://towardsdatascience.com/bert-explained-state-of-the-art-language-model-for-nlp-f8b21a9b6270) to create easy-to-compare representations.
+Similar representations---characterizing tweets with similar expressed topics, opinions, and sentiment---are classified into clusters of semantic meaning.

-Since our classification method is unsupervised, we approximate the meaning of every cluster by printing the 5 tweets most central to that cluster.
-When clusters are relevantly defined, these tweets will have similar semantic meaning.
-This subset of tweets informs on the opinions and sentiment of the other tweets in that cluster.
+Since our classification method is unsupervised, we don't know _a priori_ what point of view will be expressed in each cluster.
+We approximate the meaning of every cluster by printing the 5 tweets most central to that cluster.
+When the clusters are relevantly defined, these tweets have similar semantic meaning and are representative of the overall opinions and sentiment expressed in the cluster.

 An initial, 3-cluster classification of the already produces relevant splits in the data.
 Cluster 2 is made up of mostly short, uninformative tweets using "Chinese Virus".
 However, clusters 1 and 3 distinguish content denouncing the use of the term (Cluster 3) from content supporting its use (Cluster 1).